wimeramsoe/Linkle/README.md

 if you've already installed the needed packages and just want to run:
 run `./run.bat`

+When you can view the website to get the full picture of how our project is supposed to look go to inspect on your browser and change the device to a phone.
+If you don't know how to inspect on your browser, you can right-click on the page and click inspect.
+Then you can click on the device icon on the top left of the inspect window and change the device to a phone.

 When closing the program, ensure that you terminate both the frontend and backend via `Ctrl-C` rather than just closing the window.

 If you want to get rid of the python libraries that were installed, run these commands: